receptektas/Tensorflow/README.md

-Both of these files are the same but the extensions are different.
+There are two identical files in each folder but the extensions are different.
 I am coded these files on Colab.